 My column on the changes in December women's magazines from the 1950s to today ran in USA Today this morning as "Mags show how far women have come."
 The answer?
 Quite a bit!
 Our housekeeping obsession has disappeared–and that's a good thing.… read more »

-In some of the pre-pub press on 168 Hours, I’ve been referred to as an “aspiring time management guru,” which isn’t entirely true.
-I wrote 168 Hours from the perspective of a journalist, interviewing people who’ve built big careers while maintaining their personal lives.
-But in the course of writing the book, I learned a lo… read more »
+In some of the pre-pub press on 168 Hours, I've been referred to as an "aspiring time management guru," which isn't entirely true.
+I wrote 168 Hours from the perspective of a journalist, interviewing people who've built big careers while maintaining their personal lives.
+But in the course of writing the book, I learned a lot of best practices, which I've now h… read more »

 I am quoted in a white paper from Ad Age on marketing to moms.
 Drawing on the "Core Competency Mom" series that I wrote for The Huffington Post, I talk about the genius of claiming that products that reduce housework time give you more time with your kids.
 This allows marketers to claim that paper plates make you a good mom!

-More seriously, I think th… read more »
+More seriously, I think that setting the… read more »